Research Robots Humanoid Applications Industries Technology Contact

 Are SCARA robots safe to work alongside humans?

-Can a SCARA robot reach items on different vertical shelf levels?
+Can a SCARA grab stuff on different shelf heights?

 How precise is the positioning when the AGV stops?